 Humor is infectious.
 It lightens burdens, inspires hope, connects us to others, increases our insight, keeps us grounded, focused, alert, and happy.

 Laughter is a universal language that stimulates both sides of the brain.
 It allows us to get messages quicker and remember them longer.
-We all learn more when we're having fun.
-Writing this blog is a creative exploration in sharing thoughts that make me or others laugh.
+We all learn more when we are having fun.
+Writing this blog is a creative exploration in sharing thoughts that make me laugh, smile, or think.
+Thinking is the source of laughter.
 Welcome and have a nice day!

 1. You need balance.
 If you lean too far to one side, you'll fall off.

 Regarding character traits, Maimonides writes "that a person should follow the golden 'path of the middle' and not lean towards one extreme or the other."

 It's important to always pay attention to where you're leaning.

 2. Get back up again!